WolframResearch/WolframClientForPython/docs/docpages/advanced_usages.rst

 A Wolfram Language Alternative
 ------------------------------

 It is recommended to delegate as much as possible to the Wolfram Language.
 Instead of implementing a (fragile) counterpart of core functions such as :wl:`Plus` or :wl:`Times`, it is best to compute a numerical result within the kernel.
 This can be achieved with the function :wl:`N`.
-Once applied to the eigenvalues, the result becomes a mixture of complex values and reals, which was already dealt with in the :ref:`previous section<complex-consumer>`.
+Once applied to the eigenvalues, the result becomes a mixture of complex values and reals, which was already dealt with in the :ref:`previous section<complex-consumer>`:

 .. literalinclude:: /examples/python/eigenvalues3_alternative.py
     :emphasize-lines: 8-14, 28